daxiazilong/image-preview/README.md

-# image-preview
+# image-preview(The most fluent & The most comfortable)
-front end image preview,for mobile-web application.
+front end image preview
+for mobile-web application.
 ### features:
 1. most of operation is supported by gensture.
 2. rotate and zoom image.